-John William also died in Town Street in May 1911 and eight months later his widow Elizabeth married auctioneer and widower William Briggs junior, son of Ilkeston watchmaker and jeweller William senior and Mary (nee Barlow).
+John William also died in Town Street in May 1911 and eight months later, on January 13th, 1912, his widow Elizabeth married auctioneer and widower William Briggs junior, son of Ilkeston watchmaker and jeweller William senior and Mary (nee Barlow).

-6. In 1913 accountant and money lender Frederick married Hilda Maud Humphrys, daughter of Ilkeston Gas Works manager Frederick Chilton and Rebecca Florence (nee Porter) of Charnwood House in St. Mary Street.
+On August 9th, 1913, now an accountant and money lender, Fred married Hilda Maud Humphrys, daughter of Ilkeston Gas Works manager Frederick Chilton and Rebecca Florence (nee Porter) of Charnwood House in St. Mary Street.

-“After an illness of four or five months’ duration, caused by an attack of paralysis” John died at his South Street home on Saturday, May 26th 1894.
+And after an illness of four or five months’ duration John died at his South Street home on Saturday, May 26th 1894.

 The Advertiser noted that “a force of constabulary, under Inspector Savoury, preserved order at the church gates, and elsewhere where the crowding may have caused inconvenience”.

-John’s second wife Mary died at 29 Gregory Street on January 9th 1926.
+John’s second wife Mary recovered from her pneumonia of 1893 and died at 29 Gregory Street on January 9th, 1926.